tbkazakova/DataAnalysis2025-theorling/hw/hw2_files_re.md

 For example:
 ```
 {'I': 'Three invalids.
 Sufferings of George and Harris. (...)
 Original motion carried by majority of three to one.',
 'II': 'Plans discussed.
 Pleasures of “camping-out,” on fine nights.
 Ditto, wet nights. (...)
-Meeting adjourns.'}
+Meeting adjourns.'
+...}
 ```
 Find such summaries and save them in a dictionary in which the keys are chapter numbers and the values ​​are summaries without the "-" symbols.
+(There are 19 chapters in the text.)

 ## 3. No pictures (3 points)
 This file marks the places where there were pictures in the book.